Haameed/opennebula-dynamic-inventory/README.md

   - Verify `attribute_rule_sets` in `opennebula.yaml`.
 - **GitLab Access Issues**:
   - Ensure your PAT is valid and has repository access.
-  - Test with `git clone git@gitlab.snapp.ir:sysops/opennebula_inventory.git`.
+  - Test with `git clone git@github.com:Haameed/opennebula-dynamic-inventory.git`.

 ## Support
-For issues, contact the Snapp SysOps team or open an issue in the GitLab repository: `https://gitlab.snapp.ir/sysops/opennebula_inventory`.
+For issues, contact hamed.maaleki@gmail.com or open an issue in the GitLab repository: `https://github.com/Haameed/opennebula-dynamic-inventory/issues`.